 Since Collagen Peptides dissolve easily in hot liquids, adding them to hot coffee or tea only requires a spoon, no blender needed!

 If you're making a smoothie, however, you can simply add the Collagen Peptides in with all of your other ingredients and blend as usual.
 And don't worry, Collagen Peptides are unflavored and unsweetened, so they won't affect your smoothies taste in any way.

 Some unscrupulous, bargain brands of collagen peptides source their ingredients from factory farmed, industrially produced animals.

 They rightfully tout the benefits of collagen supplementation on their bottles, but they don’t say anything about where their collagen comes from.

 We, on the other hand, are proud of our sourcing and stand behind our products from the field to your body.

 Our Collagen Peptides comes from pasture-raised cows who spend their entire lives grazing on lush green grass and our Marine Collagen Peptides are sustainably produced from wild-caught crimson red snapper.

 They are both completely unflavored and mix better and more completely than other brands.

 Want to learn more about collagen?
-You might be interested in this article, “Collagen: Nature’s Most Abundant Protein You’re Not Getting Enough Of”.
+You might be interested in this article, “What is Collagen?
+Why You Need this Important Protein”.

 Editors Note: This post was originally posted January 2015 and has been completely revamped and updated for accuracy and comprehensiveness.